 Tomorrow is my birthday, and I’m going to be 26.
 Around this time last year, my best friend and I were drinking copious amounts of red wine in the kitchen and booking flights to New York.
-My motto for 25 was ‘Do Fun Shit’ and I definitely did a lot of fun shit in the last year.
+My motto for 25 was ‘Do Fun Shit’.
+I definitely did a lot of fun shit in the last year.
 This year I am proposing ‘Take Adventures’.

 Since the weather has taken a turn for cooler temperatures, I can’t get enough chai.
 I just love the combination of warming, comforting spices and steaming soy.
 The next thing to try is my own chai blend!
 But until then, I have a beautiful recipe for a decadent breakfast using in-season pears – perfect for a birthday.
-The special part is the chai salted caramel, which uses some of the spiced poaching liquid from the pears, and is incredibly delicious.
+The special part is the chai salted caramel, which uses some of the spiced poaching liquid from the pears.
+It is incredibly delicious.

-I also like that you can use any kind of seasonal fruit (berries or peaches are always a good bet) or keep it simple with just a little lemon and sugar.
+I also like that you can use any kind of seasonal fruit – berries or peaches are always a good bet.
+Or keep it simple with just a little lemon and sugar.
 I made mine in 2 small skillets, but you could definitely also use one large one.
 Just increase the baking time a little and check every few minutes for those tell-tale puffed sides.

 Chai Poached Pears

 - 1 litre water, boiled

 - 3 tablespoons loose leaf chai tea (I used T2)

 - 2 pears, peeled, cored and cut into quarters

 - 1 1/2 cups caster sugar